 WE NEED VOLUNTEERS

 There are many ways to support the women and children at Sacred Heart House depending on your particular interest!
 You feel good when you can do something for homeless families in Denver, and volunteering at Sacred Heart House of Denver offers provides you with the opportunity to help others, while feeling good about making a difference in someone's life.

 Below are some volunteering opportunities at Sacred Heart House of Denver.
 If you are interested in volunteering or for additional information please contact Program Assistant at email@example.com or by phone at (303) 296-6686.

 Sacred Heart House of Denver is staffed by volunteers from 6:00 p.m. to 10:00 p.m. each evening and, additionally, from 8:30 a.m. to 1:30 p.m. on Sundays.
-Volunteers are welcome to have dinner with residents at 6:00 p.m. on Sundays.
+Volunteers are welcome to have dinner with residents at 6:00 p.m.

-Responsibilities include: answering the phone and door, giving emergency numbers to people calling for assistance and providing guidance for residents in accordance with house rules.
+Responsibilities include answering the phone and door, giving emergency numbers to people calling for assistance and providing guidance for residents in accordance with house rules.

-Sacred Heart House of Denver relies on volunteers to provide childcare on Tuesday and Thursday evenings.
-Childcare volunteers care for all the children in the house from 6:45 pm – 8:15 pm while mothers attend living skills and parenting classes.
-Childcare volunteers under 18 must be accompanied by an adult.
+Sacred Heart House of Denver relies on volunteers to provide child care on Tuesday and Thursday evenings.
+Child care volunteers care for all the children in the house from 6:30 p.m. to 8:15 p.m., while their mothers attend Life Skills classes.

-Individuals, small groups or families with up to six people prepare a meal at home and bring it to Sacred Heart House of Denver by 5:30pm.
+Small groups or families with up to five or six people prepare a meal at home and bring it to Sacred Heart House of Denver at 5:30 p.m.
 Simple meals, like casseroles or meat dishes, accompanied by potatoes, rice or bread and a salad or vegetable, can easily be served buffet style.

 Special Projects for Groups

 Groups are encouraged to schedule enough time for a pre-arranged tour when they drop off the items they collected.
-Sacred Heart House of Denver is happy to supply a list of items necessary for the physical operation of the shelter, which include hygiene, medical, cleaning supplies and paper products, for group collections/drives.
+Sacred Heart House of Denver is happy to supply a list of items necessary for the physical operation of the shelter, which include hygiene, medical and cleaning supplies and paper products, for group collections/drives.

 Living Skills Classes

 Individuals or small groups may present information on resources in the community or life skills to adult residents during informal classes on Tuesday or Thursday evenings between 7:00 p.m. and 8:00 p.m.